Follow TV Tropes

 • Consulting a Convicted Killer: He is the Dr. Hannibal to Gesicht's Clarice Starling when the latter is trying to figure out how a robot could murder.

 • The Spook: Brau should not work.
-His artificial intelligence was looked over thoroughly to find any clue of how he could murder someone they found nothing.
+His artificial intelligence was looked over thoroughly to find any clue of how he could murder someone but they found nothing.
 He does not make any sense on a fundamental level, which, as he puts it, terrifies everyone.

-• Redemption Equals Death: At the very end of the final chapter, he escapes from his cell and, seemingly inspired by Atom, uses his lance to destroy Dr. Roosevelt, knowing that its removal from his body would kill him.
+• Redemption Equals Death: At the very end of the final chapter, he escapes from his cell and, seemingly inspired by Atom, uses his lance to destroy Dr. Roosevelt, knowing that its removal from his body will kill him.

 Uran